pointhi/libdeep/README.md

 There are also some example programs within the examples directory.
 Reading the examples is the best way to learn how to use this library within your own code.
 Examples are:

  * Simple face recognition
+ * Automatic feature learning and image reconstruction from features
  * Determining whether a cancer is malignant or benign
  * Assessing wine quality from ingredients
  * Predicting concrete quality from ingredients